RsyncProject/rsync/rsyncd.conf.5.md

     You can override the default backlog value when the daemon listens for connections.
 It defaults to 5.

+You may also include any module parameters in the global part of the config file, in which case the supplied value will override the default for that parameter.

+You may use references to environment variables in the values of parameters.
+String parameters will have %VAR% references expanded as late as possible (when the string is first used in the program), allowing for the use of variables that rsync sets at connection time, such as RSYNC_USER_NAME.
+Non-string parameters (such as true/false settings) are expanded when read from the config file.
+If a variable does not exist in the environment, or if a sequence of characters is not a valid reference (such as an un-paired percent sign), the raw characters are passed through unchanged.
+This helps with backward compatibility and safety (e.g. expanding a non-existent %VAR% to an empty string in a path could result in a very unsafe path).
+The safest way to insert a literal % into a value is to use %%.

 ## MODULE PARAMETERS

 After the global parameters you should define a number of modules, each module